Post Author: YCWI

-Are you a member of the Young Clergy Woman Project yet?
+Are you a member of Young Clergy Women International yet?
 Are you a member but not yet active in conversation on our facebook page or in our community forum?
 If you said no to either of these questions, you are missing out on the opportunity to take part in amazing discussion, seed-sowing, brainstorming, hilarity, seriousness, and support, the sort of thing that contributed to the above article.
 Join us!
 We'd love to hear what you have to say!

 Image by: SJ Liew